AadeshNichite/BookChallenge/README.md

 ## Assumptions:

-1. At the opening of the project , It will show static data.
+1.At the opening of the project , It will show static data.

-2. On the click of show button it will show the data is in console.
+2.On the click of show button it will show the data is in console.
 Mapping is not working correctly so I put in console only.

 ## Installation: